Amazon Web Services

 - Enter a unique name.

-- In the Region drop-down menu, select the region associated with the bucket.
-If you do not see the region you need, contact Element Technical Support.
+If you do not see the region you need, then contact Element Technical Support.

 - Select the applicable credential type.